Benlysta Patient Tips

 1. How it works

-- Benlysta (generic name: belimumab) is a biologic therapy that works in the immune system to target and destroy certain cells.
+- Benlysta (generic name: belimumab) is a prescription biologic medicine that works in the immune system (the system that fights infection) to target and destroy certain cells.
 It works by targeting an underlying cause of lupus.
-It is not a steroid medicine.
+Belimumab is in a group of medicines called monoclonal antibodies It is not a steroid medicine.

-- Benlysta is classified as a B-lymphocyte stimulator (BLyS)-specific inhibitor and inhibits (blocks) the survival of B cells (a type of white blood cell).
+- Benlysta is a B-lymphocyte stimulator (BLyS)-specific inhibitor and works by inhibiting (blocking) the survival of B cells (a type of white blood cell).
 Benlysta binds to BLyS and prevents it from stimulating the growth of B cells, which may worsen your symptoms.

-- Benlysta (pronounced ben-LIST-ah) is a prescription medicine used with other lupus treatments to treat active systemic lupus erythematosus (SLE) and active lupus nephritis (lupus-related kidney inflammation) in adults and children 5 years of age and older who are receiving other lupus medicines.
+- Benlysta (pronounced ben-LIST-ah) is used with other lupus treatments to treat active systemic lupus erythematosus (SLE) and active lupus nephritis (lupus-related kidney inflammation) in adults and children 5 years of age and older who are receiving other standard lupus medicines.
+When given with other lupus medicines, it works better than other medicines given alone

 - SLE is the most common form of lupus, a chronic, incurable autoimmune disease that attacks body systems and organs.
 Lupus nephritis is a serious inflammation of the kidneys which can lead to dialysis or a kidney transplant.